sunfishcode/hello-wasi-http/README.md

 ## Let's go!

-First, [install `cargo component`](https://github.com/bytecodealliance/cargo-component#requirements), which is a tool for building Wasm components implemented in Rust.
+First, [install `cargo component`](https://github.com/bytecodealliance/cargo-component#requirements), at least version `0.13.2`, which is a tool for building Wasm components implemented in Rust.
 (See [here] for information about building Wasm components from other languages too!)